Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have gone 8-2 over their past 10 contests, with a 6-4 record against the spread in that span.

-- The Nuggets have hit the over in five of their last 10 outings.
+- The Nuggets are 6-4 against the spread and 8-2 overall over their last 10 games.

 - Denver is 39-22 against the spread and 48-13 overall when scoring more than 109.8 points.